juniepi/WaylandNvidiaFanCurveV2/README.md

 To configure your file you most open nfcv2.sh into some type of text editor whether that me neovim, vim, nano, or even VsCode!

-Once you have opened your nfcv2.sh file into your text editor, You may have noticed that the file has changed a lot from the original version ^^ Don't worry its actually way easier to setup than last time!
+Once you have opened your nfcv2.sh file into your text editor, You may have noticed that the file has changed a lot from the original version ^^ please remember some nvidia cards don't properly configure fan speeds below 46% speed!
+For the most stable experience start your fan curve at 46% speed if you dont want a 0% fan speed block!

 -